GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/README.md

 - Single exchange example with the Gemini API
 - Core WebSocket setup and communication
-- Understanding the API's message formats
+- Understanding the APIs message formats
 - Handling the mandatory setup phase

 ### Chapter 4: Text-to-Speech Implementation